Skip to main content

 Teaching history

-In the past, I have taught: Criminology, Restorative Justice, Gender and Crime, and Corrections.
+In the past, I have also taught: Introduction to Sociology, Criminology, Restorative Justice, Gender & Crime, and Corrections.

 Research and publishing